Tribes of Yemen: Tribes and the army

 Recruitment methods in Yemen varied according to tribal structures.
 In the "central regions," where tribal ties were weaker, particularly in Taiz and Ibb, individuals volunteered for military service on their own.
 To accommodate these recruits, the "National Guard" was established.
 This force consisted of regular formations, adhered to a structured military rank hierarchy, and provided its members with monthly salaries, military uniforms, and formal training.

 In contrast, recruitment in the northern regions, characterized by strong tribal affiliations, was conducted collectively under the leadership of tribal sheikhs.
 To integrate these recruits, the "People's Army" was formed.
 Despite its regular-sounding name, it operated as an irregular force and was commonly referred to as the "Liberation Brigade."
 This army remained outside the formal structure of the regular military and was led by tribal sheikhs, many of whom also held official positions in military and civil state agencies.

 Some sources report that the late Sheikh Abdullah bin Hussein al-Ahmar alone commanded a force of 20,000 armed tribesmen during the conflict between the republic and the monarchy.
 This underscores the significant role tribal militias played in Yemen's military history.

 Tribesmen and sheikhs understood that their continued political influence depended on the state's progress in building a strong, professional, and institutionalized army.
 As a result, they actively contributed to hindering the development of the military institution, keeping it weak and ensuring the state's ongoing dependence on tribal militias.
 This prevented the establishment of a strong army capable of successfully waging conflicts and wars independently.

 The army's reliance on tribal militias—irregular forces—was evident in all battles following the cessation of the Yemeni 26 September Revolution in 1970.
 These militias played a significant role in supporting the northern army during conflicts, such as the wars against the People's Democratic Republic of Yemen in 1972 and 1979.

 Before the outbreak of the March 1979 war, former President Ali Abdullah Saleh sent a letter to Sheikh Abdullah bin Hussein al-Ahmar on 22 February 1979, requesting the mobilization of tribal forces to confront escalating tensions on the border.
 In the 1972 war, it was the tribal sheikhs who pushed the northern authorities into conflict, with tribal militias initiating hostilities even before the army engaged.

-During the Summer War of 1994, the popular committees played a crucial role in supporting military units loyal to Yemeni unity and President Ali Abdullah Saleh in their battles against the military units aligned with his deputy, Ali Salem Al-Bayd.
+During the Summer War of 1994, the popular committees played a crucial role in supporting military units loyal to Yemeni unity and President Ali Abdullah Saleh in their battles against the military units aligned with his deputy, Ali Salem al-Beidh.

 After the war, the Tribal Affairs Authority extended its influence to the southern governorates.
 Sheikhs and neighborhood chiefs were appointed in cities and neighborhoods—a practice unfamiliar to these regions prior to this period.